TomThorpe/TTRangeSlider/README.md

 The preselected maximum value (note: This should be greater than the selectedMinimum)
 #### `numberFormatterOverride`
 Each handle in the slider has a label above it showing the current selected value.
 By default, this is displayed as a decimal format.
+#### `minDistance`
+The minimum distance the two selected slider values must be apart. -1 for no minimum.
+Default is -1.
+#### `maxDistance`
+The maximum distance the two selected slider values must be apart. -1 for no maximum.
+Default is -1.

 You can override this default here by supplying your own NSNumberFormatter.
 For example, you could supply an NSNumberFormatter that has a currency style, or a prefix or suffix.